Consensus Validity

 Data access to verify information validity, such as block header data

-Additionally, we aim to avoid introducing trust outside the Bitcoin network.
+Additionally, we aim to avoid introducing trust assumptions outside the Bitcoin network.
 Therefore, PEG-OUT processes are relatively complex.
 Below is the envisioned final version of the bridge design.

 For cross-chain transactions, two key aspects must be ensured: